 The Washington Department of Commerce has an opening for a Solar Program Manager (CS3) - Energy Programs In Communities (Multiple locations): This position is responsible for providing advanced professional-level program management and contract administration for renewable energy grant programs and related state energy program initiatives.
 Apply by 2/12/2023. (posted 1/29/2023)

 Oak Ridge Institute for Science and Education (ORISE) Science and Technology Policy Fellowship: paid opportunity to learn about the federal government and its role in advancing renewable energy.
 Participants will use their expertise to support solar energy research and development by guiding strategy, designing funding programs, and managing SETO-funded projects.
 Apply by January 15. (posted 1/2/2023)

 There are several clean energy and other related educational programs at institutions throughout Washington as well as nationwide.
 Click for a listing of programs.

 Solar Washington Webinar Presentation-Working in Solar: Job Types at a Solar Installer

 In this presentation from January 15, 2021, Working in Solar: Job Types at a Solar Installer, Solar Washington Board member Kevin Moens (also of Seattle, WA based A&R Solar) outlined the types of positions commonly found within a solar installation company.
 From design, installation, finance to marketing and more Kevin provided this one-hour overview of positions, needed skills, education and more.
-This presentation was hosted by Solar Washington.
 Click to access the webinar recording.
 (Free to view, but registration required.)

 Solar Washington Webinar Presentation-Working in Solar: Job Types and Functions at a Utility